-Enter a value from UDC 40/CM to specify the basis for calculating item Cost Meth (cost method)

-costs.
-Cost methods 01 through 19 are reserved for use by the JD Edwards are stored in the F4076 table.
-Complete this field if you use Basis Code 7.
+Enter a value from UDC 40/CM to specify the basis for calculating item costs.
+Cost methods 01 through 19 are reserved for use by the JD Edwards EnterpriseOne systems.
+Complete this field if you use Basis Code 3 or 4.